OS2World/GAME-ACTION-Rollball/docs/readme.txt

-rollball.zoo is a shareware game for OS/2 2.0 PM (not 1.x).
+RollBall is an open source game for OS/2 2.0 PM (not 1.x).
 The target is to roll a ball to earn points, without falling into holes.

 If features:  * Full 32 bit game